2000s: A Landmark CBA

 July 2011: A settlement is reached in Brady v.
 NFL, ending the 132-day lockout and leading the NFLPA to reform as a union so that CBA negotiations can begin.

-August 4, 2011: The current 10-year CBA is signed.
+August 4, 2011: A 10-year CBA is signed.
 By refusing to compromise on player health and safety, this agreement advances rights by:

 - Reducing the number of offseason practices, ending training camp two-a-days and limiting contact practices during the season;